aerogear/keycloak-metrics-spi/README.md

 ## Usage

-To use the metrics, make sure that the event listener is added to your Realm.
-Go to _Manage -> Events -> Config_.
+Just drop the jar into the _providers_ subdirectory of your KeyCloak installation.
+To enbale the event listener go to _Manage -> Events -> Config_.
 The _Event Listeners_ configuration should have an entry named `metrics-listener`.